Back to Blog

 2. Replace ProjectName with your actual project/solution names

-3. Replace ProfileName with your publish profile name
+3. Replace profile names (Staging, Production) with your publish profile names

 5. Remove CSS tasks if not using Tailwind/npm